 npm run start in your .brev setup script will appear to be infinitely loading.
 We're working on a fix, but for now, please do not run open ended processes in this script.

-Branching your environment
+Branching your instance

 brev reset command.
 Simply make changes to the setup script and run